Skip to main content

 Famous Painting

-In the year 1502, the famous German painter Albrecht Dürer created a watercolor of a brown hare.
-It is one of his most popular works of art.
+The German painter Albrecht Dürer created a watercolor of a field hare in 1502.
+It stands as one of his most renowned works.

 The European Brown Hare Is Related To: